ddev/ddev-xhgui/README.md

 - Comment out the above line to disable profiling.

-If you want to stop profiling, you can just comment/remove those lines.
+To stop profiling, comment/remove those lines.

 Take into account that with the default configuration, every time you `ddev start`, DDEV will recreate this file.
-You can remove the `#ddev-generated` at the top of the file if you want to avoid that.
+Remove the `#ddev-generated` at the top of the file to avoid that.

 ### Silverstripe